TechxArtisanStudio/MkDocs-Lang/README.md

 mklang newproject -p /path/to/new/project/website-project -g <github-account>
 ```

+For detailed instructions, see the [Create a New Project documentation](docs/newproject.md).

 ### Create a New MkDocs Site

 Add a new MkDocs site to your multi-language setup.
+For detailed instructions, see the [Create a New MkDocs Site documentation](docs/newsite.md).

 ```bash
 mklang new <mkdocs-site> --project <path-to-the-mainproject> --lang <language-code>